Friday, April 13, 2012

 Abruptum

-Abruptum is one weird band.
+ABRUPTUM is one weird band.
 In their prime (early to mid-1990s), they were a mixture of black metal, dark ambient, and doom-death.
 They were a Swedish band that pre-dates the black metal explosion of the 1990s, but doesn't have a typical Swedish black metal sound by any means.
 They were formed in Stockholm in 1989 by the mysterious gentlemen known as ALL, IT, and EXT.
 Their initial sound bears the influence of doom and death metal as well as old-school black metal.

 From the 1990 demo The Satanist Tunes